Smile Sprint Stakes: History

 In 2003, the event was upgraded to Grade III status by the Thoroughbred Owners and Breeders Association and carried a $500,000 purse.
 Two years later the event was upgraded again to Grade II.

 At times the event was part of the Breeders' Cup Challenge series, with the winner automatically qualifying for the Breeders' Cup Sprint.

 In 2014 the event was not held and after negotiations between Calder Race Track and Gulfstream Park the event was moved to Gulfstream Park.

 The event was modified to the Smile Sprint Stakes for the 2015 running when the conditions of the event were changed from handicap to stakes allowance.

 In 2017 the event was downgraded back to Grade III.

 Since 2021 the event has been an invitational event.

+In 2024 the event was downgraded by the Thoroughbred Owners and Breeders Association to Listed status.